 Welcome to my website and blog and welcome to my About Me page.
 I’m so excited that you are here!

 Since I started this blog, it has become my passion to talk to other families like us about how to make travelling with kids not just easier but something that is super fun for everyone.
-I truly believe in the may many benefits of family travel (as long as it isn’t stressful!) and in how you can make lasting, positive memories with your children.
+I truly believe in the many many benefits of family travel (as long as it isn’t stressful!) and in how you can make lasting, positive memories with your children.

 I want to empower you and your family to take holidays that you might think are beyond your reach now that you have kids because until recently that was ME!
 Now don’t get me wrong, this is not (necessarily) about having the same holiday that you had pre-children, nor is it to say that everyone should take their kids backpacking in India for 6 months.
-Although… if you can do either of those things then good on you!
+Although… if you want to and can do either of those things then good for you!

 It’s about understanding that there are ways to have the holiday YOU want to have but that also works for your kids.
 There’s truly is no right or wrong to family travel.
 Every person and every family is unique and it stands to reason that the holidays that they take will be too.
 And that’s exactly as it should be.

 So a bit about me…

 I am Emma, closer-to-40-than-30, mum to 2 mostly adorable but mad and often also very irritating young kids, married to a

 My love of travelling was instilled at an early age – living in the UK, US, and Australia by the time I was 10 and adding South America at 18.
 Since then I’ve lived back in South America, in the US twice, in the Middle East and now in Southeast Asia and that’s not to mention the backpacking holidays we have had!